Netatalk/netatalk/doc/manual/Installation.md

     A Yacc parser such as bison is required to build the SPARQL query parser for Spotlight support.

+- D-Bus

+    The LocalSearch indexer is a D-Bus session-bus service.
+Netatalk launches a private **dbus-daemon** to host an isolated session bus that **afpd** and the indexer communicate over, separate from the system bus and any user session bus.

 - DConf

-    DConf is a low-level configuration system that can be used to store Netatalk's Spotlight related settings.
-It is used in combination with D-Bus to trigger updates of the Spotlight indexer when Netatalk's configuration changes.
+    DConf is a low-level configuration database.
+Netatalk writes a dconf keyfile listing the volumes to index, then runs *dconf update* to compile it into the binary database.
+The LocalSearch indexer reads this configuration on startup.

 - flex

     A lexer like flex is required to build the SPARQL query parser for Spotlight support.

+- GLib and GIO

+    GLib's main loop drives the TinySPARQL/LocalSearch async query pipeline.

 - LocalSearch